 Shoe Rationing!
 Could Americans Do It Again?
-Don’t Think So!

-On this date in 1943 the United States was entrenched in World War Two in Europe and also in the Pacific.
+In February of 1943 the United States was entrenched in World War Two in Europe and also in the Pacific.
 Certain materials were needed for the war effort so the American government announced a shoe rationing program for all Americans.
 Leather and rubber were needed by the military so steps to control the use of leather and rubber were implemented.

 Americans could only buy three pair of shoes per year under the plan to conserve leather and rubber for the military.
 As I was reading about the shoe rationing plan it made me wonder if our country today could even think about rationing anything today without getting a great deal of resistance from Americans.